cncf/memorials/rodolfo-martinez.md

 Please add your contribution below via a pull request.

+## Alex Parra

+I am deeply saddened to say goodbye to a dear friend and a true pillar of the Cloud Native communities in Mexico and LATAM.
+Rodo always looked for the "how" to make things happen, always willing to share, build, and inspire.
+His passion for the community was contagious, inspiring everyone around him to get involved and give their best.
+His energy and generosity left a mark that will live on in every community, every project, and every person fortunate enough to have known him.

+Gracias por todo, Rodo, Te rifaste.
+You leave us a legacy that will continue to grow.

 ## Katie Greenley

 I had the honor of getting to know and work with Rodolfo through the CNCF ambassador program.
 His passion to support and grow his community was inspiring.
 He truly embodied the spirit of open source with his collabortive, and contributive nature.
 He was always happy to help.
 His legacy of contributing to projects like
 KCD Guadalajara, translating the CNCF glossary and Kubenetes docs into Spanish, and being part of the Kubernetes Release Team.

 I will miss him, as he was always a friendly face at events and I enjoyed hearing about the next thing he was doing to help support the community.
 He will be very missed by the LATAM community.

 ## Victor Morales